 - GENIANI Top Fill Cool Mist Humidifier for Bedroom and Essential Oil Diffuser

 - 2-year warranty

 - No remote control

 - Ideal for small rooms

 This GENIANI humidifier has only been on the market for around a year but is already one of the most sought-after products.
 It has even won the coveted Red Dot Award.
-The unit itself is a smart humidifier that features an in-built sensor that consistently tracks indoor climatic conditions and adjusts humidity levels as appropriate to ensure optimal indoor climate.
+The unit is a smart humidifier that features an in-built sensor that consistently tracks indoor climatic conditions and adjusts humidity levels as appropriate to ensure optimal indoor climate.